Saudi Arabia gives $10 million for Syrian refugees in Jordan

 ABU DHABI Saudi Arabia will send aid worth $10 million to help Syrian refugees in Jordan, where severe winter weather has compounded their misery, the state news agency SPA reported on Friday.

-The first shipment of supplies, including blankets, covers and mattresses, has already been despatched, the agency said.
+The first shipment of supplies, including blankets, covers and mattresses, has already been dispatched, the agency said.

 In Jordan's Zaatari camp, housing at least 30,000 Syrian refugees, torrential rain has flooded several hundred tents and forced people to scramble for shelter in prefabricated caravans.